 Take a gondola up Grouse Mountain

-Head across the bridge to South Granville (from Broadway to 16th Ave) to find trendy local boutiques, well-known retailers and high-end shopping, plus a collection of great restaurants.
-Back downtown, Pacific Centre Mall is also located along Granville Street and is anchored by three department stores including Canada’s high-end Holt Renfrew.
-The mall runs three city blocks, most of which is underground, while outside the mall you will find more retailers as you head south along Granville.
+Head across the bridge to South Granville (from Broadway to 16th Ave) to find trendy local boutiques, well-known retailers, and high-end shopping, plus a collection of great restaurants.
+Back downtown, Pacific Centre Mall is also located along Granville Street and is anchored by three department stores, including Canada’s high-end Holt Renfrew.
+The mall runs three city blocks, most of which are underground, while outside the mall you will find more retailers as you head south along Granville.

 Main Street, which runs through many of Vancouver’s neighborhoods boasts cute parks, tons of boutique retail shopping, art galleries, lots of breweries and an abundance of cuisines to choose from.
 Known for its diversity and down to earth accessibility, Main Street can easily occupy an afternoon as you stroll past all it has to offer.